lilyschlaug/BAE305-SP24-Lab5/Home.md

 # Discussion

 Part 1 - Blinking an LED

 Your LED flashes with a delay from the uploaded code.
 Decrease this delay until the LED just stops blinking.
 That is, the point where the light is still blinking, but appears to stay constantly illuminated.

 a.
 What is the value of your delay now?

-10
+- The delay had a value of 10 milliseconds.

 b.
-What field may this “persistence of vision” play a greater role in? brain is not as fast
+What field may this “persistence of vision” play a greater role in?

-c.
-Discuss this further in your lab report.

-d.
-Delays are in milliseconds
+- The persistence of vision is that our brain is not as fast and can not see the blink, even though we know that one is still occurring in the LED.
+It is an optical illusion that the LED no longer appears to blink.
+Essentially, the blink is so quick that our eyes merge the "on" and "off" state to form a continuous image.

 Part 2 – Controlling an LED with a potentiometer